 Naturalization to U.S. Citizenship - N-400

 Scott Mossman's naturalization practice focuses on representing applicants for citizenship who have a criminal record, such as an arrest or conviction for domestic violence, driving under the influence (DUI/DWI), petty theft/shoplifting, etc. He also represents applicants with other potential eligibility issues.
 Those include unpaid taxes, failure to register for the Selective Service, overdue child support payments, extended absences from the United States, and questions about whether the applicant should have received permanent resident status in the first place.

 Scott represents naturalization applicants only if they live in the counties of Alameda, Contra Costa, Marin, Napa, San Francisco, San Mateo, Santa Clara, and Sonoma.
-These are the Bay Area counties served by the USCIS San Francisco Field Office and the USCIS San Jose Field Office.
+These are the Bay Area counties served by the USCIS San Francisco Field Office and San Jose Field Office (which is now actually located in the City of Santa Clara).

 Examples of Successful Applications